onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 > And we have to think about purpose and function when it comes to biology, or engineering, or AI.
 How else could we understand what kidneys do?
 Or hope to engineer an artificial kidney?
 Or a heart, a retina, a visual cortex, even a whole brain?
 Seen this way, a living organism is a composition of functions.
 Which means that it is, itself, a function!" - [What Is Intelligence?
 Lessons from AI About Evolution, Computing, and Minds, by Blaise Agüera y Arcas](https://whatisintelligence.antikythera.org/)

 symbiogenesis

-TODO: re-read the chapter & prepend the parts about Margulis
+> "Whether RNA or metabolism came first, even the simplest bacteria surviving today are a product of many subsequent evolutionary steps.
+Yet unlike the everyday, incremental mutation and selection Darwin imagined, the most important of these steps may have been large and sudden.
+These “major evolutionary transitions” involve simpler, less complex replicating entities becoming interdependent to form a larger, more complex, more capable replicator.
+>

-> "This is “symbiogenesis,” the creation or genesis of a new kind of entity out of a novel “symbiosis,” or mutually beneficial relationship, among pre-existing entities.
+> As maverick biologist Lynn Margulis (1938–2011) discovered in the 1960s, eukaryotic cells, like those that make up our bodies, are the result of such an event.
+Roughly two billion years ago, the bacteria that became our mitochondria were engulfed by another single-celled life form much like today’s archaea—tiny, equally ancient microorganisms that continue to inhabit extreme environments, like hot springs and deep-sea vents. **This is “symbiogenesis,” the creation or genesis of a new kind of entity out of a novel “symbiosis,” or mutually beneficial relationship, among pre-existing entities.**
 >
 > At moments like these, the tree of life doesn’t just branch; it also entangles with itself, its branches merging to produce radically new forms.
 Margulis was an early champion of the idea that these events drive evolution’s leaps forward.
 >